poolboy17/draftsmith/README.md

 - `--categories <ids...>`: WordPress category IDs
 - `--cache-dir PATH`: Directory for simple file cache (default `.cache`)
 - `--no-cache`: Disable file cache for scaffold/hydrate

+### Cache clearing

+- `--clear-cache` clears the in-memory LRU caches for outline and hydration.
+After an internal refactor, the cache is applied to a helper inside `scaffold.py`; the CLI clears the correct cached function under the hood.

+### DRY_RUN behavior

+- When `--dry-run` is used, or `DRY_RUN=1` is set in the environment:
+    - LLM calls return deterministic stub content prefixed with `[DRY_RUN:<model>]` and echo the last user message.
+    - Link fetching returns stub links if `SERPAPI_KEY` is missing.
+    - WordPress publishing is skipped.

 ### Env